Anti-Money Laundering and Counter-Financing of Terrorism

 Document in foreign language Does the translation need to be performed by a professional third party (eg, solicitor)?

-Paragraph 4.5.5 requires FIs to take appropriate steps to be reasonably satisfied that the documents in foreign language in fact provide evidence of the customer’s identity.
-The examples of appropriate steps provided in the footnote to paragraph 4.5.5, which include obtaining a translation from a suitably qualified person, are illustrative but not exhaustive.
+Paragraph 4.5.5 of the AML/CFT Guideline requires FIs to take appropriate steps to be reasonably satisfied that the documents in foreign language in fact provide evidence of the customer’s identity.
+The examples of appropriate steps provided in the footnote to paragraph 4.5.5 of the AML/CFT Guideline, which include obtaining a translation from a suitably qualified person, are illustrative but not exhaustive.
 There is no requirement that the translation has to be performed by a professional third party (eg, solicitor) or someone who is qualified; an FI may obtain a translation from a reliable source, which may include technology solutions and commonly used translation tools.

 Key Reference(s): AML/CFT Guideline para.
 4.5.5